 Bernardo Varela is a multidisciplinary artist exploring activations of mental imagery through ambiguous audiovisual stimuli.

-Working with digital and situated experiences his practice investigates elements of experimental psychology combining audio scene analysis, motion perception and the brain's capacity to create meaning from noise.
+Working with digital and situated experiences his practice investigates elements of experimental psychology combining audio scene analysis and motion perception.

 “Aesthetic experiences can lead ourselves to question the way we perceive our immediate surroundings.
 I’m interested in the power of human perception to readapt itself, especially when everyday stimuli, like background noise, can be perceived as something meaningful and extraordinary.”